A great adventure

 Apparitions in Cotignac

-Famous for its impressive cliff-face backdrop, the village of Cotignac is a popular pilgrimage destination due to religious apparitions: the Virgin Mary in 1519 followed by Joseph in 1660
+Famous for its impressive cliff-face backdrop, the village of Cotignac is a popular pilgrimage destination due to religious apparitions: the Virgin Mary and Jesus in 1519 followed by Joseph in 1660

 In homage to these apparitions, the sanctuary of Notre Dame de Grâces was built on a hill above Cotignac.
 In 1637, the sanctuary was most famously visited by Anne of Austria to pray for a son; the ‘Sun King’ Louis XIV was born the following year.
 Anne returned with King Louis XIV himself in 1660 to give thanks for his birth.